dofuuz/dimidium/README.md

 ![Lightness after adjust](img/cmp-lightness1.png)
 (Top: Before adjust / Bottom: Dimidium)

-By reduceing perceptual lightness difference, common issues like too dark blues and excessively vibrant greens have been resolved.
+By reducing perceptual lightness difference to half, common issues such as too dark blues and excessively vibrant greens have been resolved.

 (Note: 'Dimidium' is Latin for 'half'.)